GM and union reach tentative deal that could end strike

 In August, the FBI raided the suburban Detroit home of UAW President Gary Jones.
 He has not been charged and has not commented on the raid.
 Earlier this month, Jones' successor as union regional director in Missouri was charged in a $600,000 embezzlement scheme, and another UAW official pleaded guilty to taking kickbacks from union vendors.
 Eight other people — including five UAW officials — have been convicted over the past two years of looting a jointly run Fiat Chrysler-UAW training centre for blue-collar workers.
 Another official was charged in September.

-"We're not just going to take the first thing that they give us," worker Tina Black said last month from the picket line at an engine and transmission plant in Romulus, Michigan, near Detroit's main airport.

-But Louis Rocha, president of a UAW local in Orion Township, Michigan, said recently that union bargainers have taken strong positions against the company.
-"I think we're going to be OK," he said of the ratification vote.

-The strike had shut down 33 GM manufacturing plants in nine states across the U.S. It was the first national strike by the union since a two-day walkout in 2007 that had little impact on the company.
+The strike had shut down 33 GM manufacturing plants in nine states across the U.S., and also took down factories in Canada and Mexico.
+It was the first national strike by the union since a two-day walkout in 2007, and the longest since a 54-day strike in Flint, Michigan, in 1998 that also halted most of GM's production.

+Associated Press writers Mike Householder in Detroit, John Seewer in Toledo, Ohio, and Jonathan Mattise in Nashville, Tennessee, contributed to this report.

 Commented